Clustering the Sketch: A Novel Approach to Embedding Table Compression: Conclusion

 \section{Conclusion}

 We have shown the feasibility of compressing embedding tables at training time using clustering.
-While there is still work to be done in expanding our theoretical understanding and testing the method in more situations, we believe this shows an exciting new paradigm for dynamic sparsity in neural networks and recommender systems in particular.
+Our method, CCE, outperforms the state of the art on the largest available recommendation data sets.
+While there is still work to be done in expanding our theoretical understanding and testing the method in more situations, we believe this is an exciting new paradigm for dynamic sparsity in neural networks and recommender systems in particular.

-Some previous papers have made wildly different claims in terms of the possibility of compressing embedding tables.
-We believe \cref{fig:exp:kaggle_all_but}, \cref{fig:exp:kaggle_2epoch_concat_cqr_hybrid} and \cref{fig:kaggle_min} help explain some of that confusion: With standard learning rates, it is not possible to improve over the DLRM baseline much, if at all, at 1 epoch of training.
-This matches the results of \cite{naumov2019deep}.
-However, if you train till convergence, you can match the baseline with 1000x times fewer parameters than the default.
-Even if you just use the simple hashing trick.
-This matches the results of \cite{desai2022random}.

-In all experiments, except \cref{fig:exp:terabyte_all_but} on the Terabyte dataset, our method, CQR, outperforms all other methods we tried.
-We believe it likely would be better on the Terabyte dataset as well, if given time to train until convergence.

-Training to convergence is however not very common in practical recommendation systems.
-Our experiment in \cref{fig:kaggle_min} may offer an explanation why: Most methods overfit if given too large embedding tables(!)
-This is quite shocking, since the common knowledge is that bigger is always better and concepts should ideally have their own private embedding vectors.
-We believe these experiments call for more investigation into overfitting in DLRM style models.